wyne-ybanez/personal-portfolio-master/README.md

 ## Disclaimer

+The website will show the candidate in his best light.
 For the purpose of this project, the content used to portray the candidate's potential will be fictional.

 ## UX